 I currently write books and articles and teach, both history, at the collegiate level, and cooking classes.
 I am also available to cater events and serve as a personal chef.
 I do themed pop-up dinners on our farm, in addition to doing them as part of other events, and consult those interested in mindful eating and food as medicine.

-Kelly attended Texas A&M University, earning a B.A. in U.S. History and English.
-She then completed a M.A. at Baylor University in American Studies and a Ph.D. at the University of North Texas in U.S. History.
+I attended Texas A&M University, earning a B.A. in U.S. History and English.
+I then completed a M.A. at Baylor University in American Studies and a Ph.D. at the University of North Texas in U.S. History.
 I next pursued my interest in food, health, and mindfulness by becoming a Certified Holistic Health Coach at the Institute for Integrative Nutrition, New York (2012,) and a Certified Chef through Ballymaloe Cookery School, Ireland, in 2017.